ep1cman/unifi-protect-backup/README.md

                                   https://github.com/caronc/apprise
   --skip-missing                  If set, events which are 'missing' at the start will be ignored.
-                                  Subsequent missing events will be downloaded (e.g. a missed event)  [default: False] --help                          Show this message and exit.
+                                  Subsequent missing events will be downloaded (e.g. a missed event)  [default: False] --download-rate-limit FLOAT     Limit how events can be downloaded in one minute.
+Disabled by default
+  --help                          Show this message and exit.
 ```